Trending Topics

 With rank comes privilege.
 That privilege is leading firefighters.
 It has absolutely nothing to do with you, yet everything to do with YOU.
 You have now become both somewhat irrelevant and the most sought-after person at the station and on the fireground.

 A leader is everything to everyone.
 As the face of the company, you are required to be front and center for any situation that may arise.
-You will have no time off, and you must remember, that is no one’s fault but your own.
+You will have an endless list of responsibilities, and you must remember, that is no one’s fault but your own.
 YOU asked for this.
 YOU wanted this.
 And it’s the greatest job in the world.

 THIS is the time to demonstrate exceptional leadership.
 Here’s how to do it.